tc39/proposal-regexp-v-flag/README.md

 The answer to this question can be useful when “upgrading” existing `u` RegExps to use `v`.
 Here’s an overview of the differences:

-1. Previously invalid patterns making use of the new syntax (see above) now become valid, e.g.
+1. (This is the obvious part.)
+Previously invalid patterns making use of the new syntax (see above) now become valid, e.g.

     ```
     [\p{ASCII_Hex_Digit}--[Ff]]